mastodon/documentation/content/en/user/network.md

 You can perform quick actions on a post directly from the timeline, or you can click on the post to load an expanded view that shows extra information, such as a full timestamp, interaction counts, and threaded replies, if any.
 The following actions can be performed on a post:

 * **Reply** to a post by clicking the arrow icon.
-Your toot will show up in the thread below the post you are replying to.
+Your post will show up in the thread below the post you are replying to.
 * **Boost** a post by clicking the cycled-arrow icon.
 The post will be reshared on your profile.
 * **Favourite** a post by clicking the star icon.
 The post will be added to your favourites list, and a favourite notification will be delivered to its author.
 * **Bookmark** a post by clicking the ribbon icon.
 The post will be privately added to your bookmarks list without generating a notification.